ray-project/ray-llm/README.md

 The backend dependencies are heavy weight, and quite large.
 We recommend using the official `anyscale/aviary` image.
 Installing the backend manually is not a supported usecase.

-## Running Aviary Frontend locally
+## Running the Aviary Frontend locally

-Aviary consists of two components, a backend, and a frontend.
-The Backend exposes a Ray Serve FastAPI interface running on a Ray cluster allowing you to deploy various LLMs efficiently.

 The frontend is a [Gradio](https://gradio.app/) interface that allows you to interact with the models in the backend through a web interface.